 A databus is a data-centric software framework for distributing and managing real-time data in intelligent distributed systems.
 It allows applications and devices to work together as one, cohesive system.

 In intelligent distributed systems, managing dataflow is critically important.
 The databus — designed specifically to manage dataflow in intelligent distributed systems — simplifies application and integration logic with a powerful data-centric paradigm.
 Instead of exchanging messages, software components communicate via shared data objects.
 Applications directly read and write the value of these objects, which are cached in each participant.

 The databus provides for data in motion where a database provides for data at rest.

 A database implements data-centric storage.
 It saves old information that you can later search by relating properties of the stored data.

 A databus implements data-centric interaction.
 It manages future information by letting you filter by properties of the incoming data.
 Data centricity can be defined by these properties:

 It is important to note that a databus is not just a database that you interact with via a pub-sub interface.
 There is no database.
 A database implies storage: the data physically resides somewhere.
 A databus implements a purely virtual concept called a "global data space" and implies data in motion.

-The RTI Connext DDS is a databus that allows applications to exchange data via a publish-subscribe, peer-to-peer communication method.
-DDS applications do not rely on a centralized broker but rather discover each other through the databus, joining or leaving the DDS domain at any time.
-This framework eliminates a single point of failure or bottleneck in the network.
-Connext DDS handles the details of data distribution, synchronization and management, including serialization and lifecycle management.
+RTI Connext, built on the DDS standard, features a databus that eliminates network bottlenecks by allowing applications to exchange data via a publish-subscribe, trusted peer-to-peer communication method.
+Connext handles the details of data distribution, synchronization and management, including serialization and lifecycle management.
 Its reliability, security, performance and scalability are proven in the most demanding industrial systems.